It’s lunchtime and I’m eating Chinese food and watching Crouching Tiger, Hidden Dragon.

 3. Heat a skillet over medium-high heat and add 1 tablespoon of butter.
 Saute the chicken until cooked through, 5 minutes.
 Check that they are cooked in the middle by cutting them in half.
 Remove from the pan and set aside.

 4. Add 1 tablespoon of butter to the pan.
 Add the riced cauliflower and flatten out over the entire surface.
 All to cook through for 10 minutes without stirring.

-5. Stir rice and add onion, garlic, peas, and season with salt and pepper.
+5. Stir rice and add onion, garlic, peas, ginger and season with salt and pepper.
 Continue to cook and stir over medium-high heat for 5 minutes.